global-electrification-platform/gep-onsset/docs/source/Input file calibration and update.rst

 +----+-------------------------------------+--------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | 58 | GridReachYear                       |     year     | Estimated year that the grid might be able to reach this   settlement; currently de-activated and not used in the GEP                                                                                                                  |
 +----+-------------------------------------+--------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+When the calibration process is complete you may proceed with running an electrification scenario (see next section)!